 Article by Susan Ardizzoni Ph.D.:

-The spinal canal begins to swell cutting off blood flow locally and distally preventing much needed oxygen and nutrients from reaching neural tissue.
-Your blood pressure and heart rate drops as your body loses ability to self-regulate and this also interferes with neural activity.
+The spinal canal begins to swell cutting off blood flow locally and distally preventing much-needed oxygen and nutrients from reaching neural tissue.
+Your blood pressure and heart rate drops as your body loses the ability to self-regulate and this also interferes with neural activity.
 These changes cause what is called spinal shock that can last several hours to several days.

-Your injury lawyer can provide information on medical therapies, doctor contacts and advise you of your legal rights as well as guide you through all the necessary steps to insure settlement success.
+Your injury lawyer can provide information on medical therapies, doctor contacts and advise you of your legal rights as well as guide you through all the necessary steps to ensure settlement success.

 If you’ve been in a vehicle accident and suffered a brain/spinal injury that was caused by the carelessness of another person, you should contact an experienced Ohio injury lawyer at the Chester Law Group in Ohio.
 This Personal injury law firm is experienced in all accidents involving spinal/brain injuries and can guide you through a Personal injury settlement.
 It is important that you consult with an Ohio injury attorney before you attend a Defense Medical Exam (DME) and don’t ask a doctor for advice.
 You must have the proper medical tests done to qualify for a Defense Medical Exam and you need to have copies of all your medical records.
 For that reason, you need to contact a Motorcycle injury lawyer as soon as possible.
 Your personal injury attorney can tell you what exams you need, what copies you need of medical reports, what doctors to contact and guide you every step of the way.
 Call the experienced Ohio personal injury law firm of Chester Law Group today to get the help you want from people that you can trust at 800-218-4243.